Nahiye (Ottoman): Successor states in the Balkans

-The administrative unit continued its use in the liberated states of the Balkans, Serbia and Montenegro, as nahija (нахија), where it was the highest administrative unit.
-The Principality of Serbia had 12 nahija, each having 2–8 knežina, and each knežina having several villages.
+The administrative unit remained in use in the liberated states of the Balkans, Serbia and Montenegro, as nahija (нахија), where it was the highest administrative unit.
+The Principality of Serbia had 12 nahija, each divided into two to eight knežine, and each knežina having several villages.
 The nahija were Šabac, Valjevo, Soko, Užice, Požega, Rudnik, Kragujevac, Jagodina, Ćuprija, Požarevac, Smederevo and Beograd.
 In 1833 another six nahija, Krajina, Crna Reka, Paraćin, Kruševac, Stari Vlah, and Jadar-Rađevina, were transferred to Serbia by Sultan Mahmud II.
 In 1834 the former Ottoman administrative units were abolished, replaced with five serdarstvo, 19 okrug and 61 kapetanija (renamed srez in 1835).

 Austro-Hungarian rule in Bosnia and Herzegovina began in 1878 and while they left the geographical division untouched, they replaced the names of units, thus the Bosnia Vilayet was renamed Reichsland, sanjak as Kreis, kaza as Bezirk and nahiye as Expositur.